mreidt/beon_tasty_ai/README.md

 You can find the methodology documentation [here](tastyai/doc/methodology.md).

+Query and response examples can be found [here](tastyai/doc/examples.md).

 ## How to run the project

 The first step to execute the project is to put the dataset inside `tastyai/src/dataset` folder.
 You should put the file with the name `full_dataset.csv`.